Is it enough to optimize CNN architectures on ImageNet?: Related Work

 \section{Related Work}

 \textbf{Neural network design.} With the introduction of the first deep CNNs \cite{DBLP:conf/cvpr/CiresanMS12,DBLP:conf/nips/KrizhevskySH12} the design of neural networks immediately became an active research area.
 In the following years many improved architectures where introduced, such as VGG \cite{DBLP:journals/corr/SimonyanZ14a}, Inception \cite{DBLP:conf/cvpr/SzegedyLJSRAEVR15}, HighwayNet \cite{DBLP:journals/corr/SrivastavaGS15}, ResNet \cite{DBLP:conf/cvpr/HeZRS16} (a HighwayNet with open gates), ResNeXt \cite{DBLP:conf/cvpr/XieGDTH17}, or MobileNet \cite{DBLP:journals/corr/HowardZCKWWAA17}.
 These architectures are the result of manual search aimed at finding new design principles that improve performance, for example increased network depth and skip connections.
 More recently, reinforcement learning \cite{DBLP:conf/cvpr/ZophVSL18}, evolutionary algorithms \cite{DBLP:conf/aaai/RealAHL19} or gradient descent \cite{DBLP:conf/iclr/LiuSY19} have been successfully used to find suitable network architectures automatically.
-Our work relates to manual and automatic architecture design because it adds perspective on how widely certain improvements are applicable.
+Our work relates to manual and automatic architecture design because it adds perspective on how stable results based on one or a few datasets are.

 \textbf{Empirical studies.} In the absence of a solid theoretical understanding, large-scale empirical studies are the best tool at our disposal to gain insight into the nature of deep neural networks.
 These studies can aid network design \cite{DBLP:journals/tnn/GreffSKSS17, DBLP:conf/iclr/CollinsSS17, DBLP:conf/iclr/NovakBAPS18} or be employed to show the merits of different approaches, for example that the classic LSTM \cite{DBLP:journals/neco/HochreiterS97} architecture can outperform more modern models \cite{DBLP:conf/iclr/MelisDB18}, when it is properly regularised.
 More recently, empirical studies have been used to infer more general rules on the behaviour of neural networks such as a power-law describing the relationship between generalization error and dataset size \cite{DBLP:journals/corr/abs-1712-00409} or scaling laws for neural language models \cite{DBLP:journals/corr/abs-2001-08361}.